 profile, but like any preprocessor, it will never become

 completely transparent.
-Use of the Unix utility, make
+Use of the Unix utility, make,

-or of the VMS utility, MMS
+or of the VMS utility, MMS, can be very helpful.

 Some of the problems of preprocessor transparency have been attacked in the design of the system, primarily in the. use of line numbers to relate Flecs source to Fortran source and the fact that there is a very close resemblance between the two languages.
 Other problems can be reduced by appropriate adaptation or modification of the system.
 Some problems and possibilities for their solutions are sketched below.